 Model selection

-Model selection comparisons of AIC values among the three reduced models and the full model indicated that the best explanatory model was the reduced model which excluded DOBG indicating that the influence of temperature and snowfall on flowering date was relatively negligent through an indirect effect on when the ground first became bare of snow each spring.
+Model selection comparisons of AIC values among the three reduced models and the full model indicated that the best explanatory model was the reduced model which excluded DOBG.
+This indicates that the influence of temperature and snowfall on flowering date was relatively negligent through an indirect effect on when the ground first became bare of snow each spring.

 Based on the chi squared statistic estimating goodness of fit of the reduced model for FFD of each species the model was a good representation of the relationships among the exogenous and endogenous variables for all but five species (Anemone patens, Caltha palustris, Lithospermum canescens, Campanula rotundifolia, and Amorpha canescens).
 These five species were removed from further analysis and consideration.

 The results of path analysis are presented in Figure 3 for each of the remaining species arranged by order of seasonal flowering sequence.
 The direct relationship between AGDU and FFD was significant in 12 out of 19 species analyzed suggesting an important role of temperature in determining flowering time for a majority of species.
 All twelve of species with significant AGDU effects had positive coefficients, indicating that warmer temperatures earlier in the year led to earlier flowering.
 The five first flowering species had strong and significant relationships between AGDU and FFD.
-Later flowering species typically had weaker, inconclusive relationships and few were significant. (say something here about general effects of AGDU on SPDX).
-Winter temperatures (AGDU) also had indirect effects on flowering time (FFD) through intermediary effects on the snowpack in March (SPDX) for 1 species (Zigadenus elegans).
+Later flowering species typically had weaker, inconclusive relationships and few were significant.
+For the direct effect of AGDU on SPDX, only 5 of 19 were significant and all regression coefficients were weakly positive.
+Winter temperatures (AGDU) also had indirect effects on flowering time (FFD) through intermediary effects on the snowpack in March (SPDX) for 3 species (Zigadenus elegans, Rosa arkansana, and Cypripedium candidum).

 The relationship between snowfall in the winter months (TSNOW) and snowpack in March (SPDX) was a predictably strong one.
 The path coefficient between the two variables was positive and significant for all species.
 TSNOW was expected to be related to SPDX because both describe winter snowfall.
 However, only three out of the 19 species had a significant relationship between SPDX and FFD.
 In one species (Cypripedium candidum) the path coefficient was negative indicating that relatively large amounts of winter snowfall led to earlier flowering relative to years when there was less winter snowfall.
-However in the other two species (Zigadenus elegans and Rosa arkansana) the coefficient was positive.
+However, in the other two species (Zigadenus elegans and Rosa arkansana) the coefficient was positive.
 There were significant indirect effects of TSNOW on FFD for the same three species through its effects on SPDX (Table 1).

 Discussion

-In this study we built a model to analyze relationships between temperature (AGDU), snowfall (TSNOW), snowpack (SPDX), date of first bare ground (DOBG), and first flowering day (FFD) for 21 prairie species.
+In this study we built a model to analyze relationships between temperature (AGDU), snowfall (TSNOW), snowpack (SPDX), date of first bare ground (DOBG), and first flowering day (FFD) for 24 prairie species.
 The model for all species improved when we excluded DOBG.
 We expected that the date of first bare ground would influence first flowering day as was reported by Inouye (2002) for montane species in Colorado.
 However, only a few of the species had a significant relationship between DOBG and FFD suggesting that when the winter snow melts is not important for determining when plants begin flowering.
 An explanation for the lack of relationship between DOBG and FFD is that early DOBG could lead to increased frost damage in sensitive buds while later DOBG extends the date at which buds could emerge (Sherwood 2017).
 Plants themselves may also compensate for a late start by shortening other growth stages, resulting in the same flower timing regardless of DOBG (Semenchuk 2016).
 In contrast, temperature seems to be a consistent determinant of flower timing.